Although to a layman, both accounting concepts and accounting conventions may sound similar, there are some fundamental differences between them.

 - Contrary to popular belief, accounting conventions are not derived from accounting concepts; rather, accounting concepts are derived from accounting conventions.

 - The incorporation of accounting principles does not involve the use of individual discretion in any way.
-However, when it comes to accounting standards, one’s own discretion may be a very important factor.
+However, when it comes to accounting standards, one’s discretion may be very important.

-- The law is responsible for establishing accounting principles, whereas common accounting practices are responsible for establishing accounting conventions.
+- The law establishes accounting principles, whereas common accounting practices are responsible for establishing accounting conventions.

-- The use of accounting ideas is consistent across all the different organisations, but the application of accounting rules is not guaranteed to be consistent.
+- The use of accounting ideas is consistent across all the different organisations, but applying accounting rules is not guaranteed to be consistent.